learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 browser, `global` in NodeJS) as we see fit.
 That's an awesome power.

-However, sometimes the rules of function execution interact in a way that leads to ***one particularly surprising bug***: the lost context bug.
+However, sometimes the rules of function execution interact in a way that leads to ***one particularly surprising bug***: "the lost context bug."
 It's impossible to list _all_ the places where this bug could be triggered, but if you encounter something "strange" like what we describe below, you'll know how to proceed.

 ## Scenario